 So let’s start with a list of things to do in Brasov, Romania, to discover what parts and buildings have been preserved over the past few centuries.

 Day 1 – Things to do in Brasov, Romania

 The central Square of Brasov, Piata Sfatului, is the most famous landmark of Brasov and the most visited.
 Whenever you ask a Romanian about what to do in Brasov, he or she will reply that you have to visit Piata Sfatului.

 Since medieval times, the central square of Brasov, Piata Sfatului, was used for fairs and gatherings.

 Piata Sfatului was where the merchants would bring their goods and put them in Casa Sfatului, the building which stands tall in the middle of the square.

-Over recent history, the square was used for fairs and music festival.
+Over recent history, the square was used for fairs and music festivals.
 The most famous one is Cerbul de Aur, which was organised for the first time in 1968, and where many worldwide famous singers made an appearance (just to name a few: Diana Ross, Julio Iglesias, Christina Aguilera, and Kyle Minogue).